Rethinking Human Evaluation Protocol for Text-to-Video Models: Enhancing Reliability,Reproducibility, and Practicality: Further Discussions

 Therefore, despite our study showcasing the capacity of trained LRAs to yield high-quality annotations, researchers must judiciously select annotators tailored to their specific research objectives.

-\subsection{Protocol settings for various needs.}
+\subsection{Protocol settings for various needs}

 Our protocol is designed with broad applicability, enabling researchers with diverse objectives to enhance and adapt it as required.
-Notably, it accommodates the utilization of various datasets and metrics for evaluation purposes.
 Researchers can draw upon the training and analysis methodologies outlined in our protocol to establish corresponding reference points, guidelines, and illustrative examples for their own metrics.
+Furthermore, the guidelines and training proposed in this study can be easily extended to other fields, and similarly, by modifying the automated metrics in the dynamic module, one can also achieve efficient human evaluation of other types of protocols.

 Regarding dynamic components, researchers retain the flexibility to adjust hyperparameters according to their specific requirements.
 Our simulation experiments indicate that the number of annotations necessary can be significantly reduced, potentially even below 53\%, particularly when aiming to attain stable model rankings on specific metrics.